mikhmha/my_blog/README.md

 What is plan B?
 There is no plan B. Can I hold down a job?
 I can, I flip the switch that turns me "normal" and I blend in...but eventually it fails. its not being told what to do..its working for someone I don't respect. if you think i'm a joke then i think you're a joke. bozo on bozo violence.
 Where is the Shogun?
 I want to serve the Shogun.

+# 07/11/2024

+I am so depressed.
+WHY???
+I feel like I'm living in hell.
+Its not fun being like this.
+Not at all.
+I feel like a fake-human, a replicant, a freak.
+I want to go somewhere far away......
+Its possible to cure myself...I do it all the time.
+Shift focus towards working on the game, go back to doing menial chores throughout the day.
+But its all cope, nothing changes.
+I won't give up or give into pessimism.
+But also I resign myself to fading away.